Difficulty

 • dwarf

-Jewel is shown to have peach skin by one major nursery, but it may actually be burgundy when the berries are fully ripe (in most climates).
+Jewel is shown to have peach skin by one major nursery, but it may actually be burgundy when the berries are fully ripe (in most climates, I would expect).

 Oregon Champion